Configure Events and Conditions

 5. Select +Add entry paths to define further criteria for the customer to enter the journey.

 6. Select +Conditions to add further conditions.
-For transactional event type you can define conditions using three key attributes that segment and direct customers through different paths based on specific characteristics or purchase details, such as loyalty status or engagement patterns.
-The table below lists the available attributes along with their descriptions.
+For transactional event types, you can define conditions using various attributes based on the selected transactional type.
+These attributes help segment and direct customers through different paths based on specific characteristics or purchase details, such as loyalty status or engagement patterns.

 Customer's segmentsCheck if the customer belongs to a specific segment or cluster (such as a behavioral or demographic group).